V-Anandh/VA-2019-Programming-1-Portfolio/README.md

 ## Etch-A-Sketch
-### Description: Use the arrow keys to move a line across the screen and draw pictures.
+### Description: Based on the famous toy in which you use the arrow keys to move a line across the screen and draw pictures.
 ### GUIs

-## Make-A-Face
+## Space Shooter Game
-### Description: Randomly generates a face.
+### Description: Spaceship shooter game with asteroids.
 ### GUIs